garrandall/popular-music-data/tracks/make-love-gucci-mane-nicki-minaj.md

 You think he colder than me?
 You more bipolar than me
 You talkin' crazy
-I'm tryna book BeyoncÃ© for my wedding day
+I'm tryna book Beyoncé for my wedding day
 I'm the type of nigga, spend a million on a wedding cake Niggas hate, but hesitate
 They hate to see ya elevate